input-output-hk/essential-cardano-content/content/video/how-to-run-cardano-node-on-windows.md

 ---
-title: How to run Cardano Node on Windows
+title: How to run a Cardano Node on Windows
 tags:
   - Node
   - Windows
+  - Cardano
 url: https://youtu.be/n9H0eqGpd4Y
 image: ""
 image_text: ""